rossgk2/physmath/To do.md

   - N2 => N1, so N2, N3 are the only Newton's laws that are necessary

   - if the center c of a frame is not accelerating, c'' = 0, then the force mx'' on an object in the frame includes  "fictitious" contribution. this proves that "laws of physics in all nonaccelerating (i.e. inertial) frames are the same". no need to take as axiom

+deprecated (don't actually implement this)
+- introduce the notion of preferred letters.
+    - Sbar := the preferred letter of S
+    - S_T := S(Sbar)(T)
+  - introduce the notion of conflating S with S_Sbar
+  - note: may seem weird, but if gbar = f and fbar = x, then (dg/df)bar = x. in particular this means dg/df df/dx makes sense, since dg/df and df/dx both have a preferred letter of x.
+  - now chain rule can be stated in the way we want: if gbar = f and fbar = x then dg/dx = dg/df df/dx
+  - define "f is a function of x" <=> fbar = x